-For the 2018 Survey of Consumer Payment Choice (SCPC) and Diary of Consumer Payment Choice (DCPC), only UAS members from nationally representative batches were invited to take part in the study.
+For the 2019 Survey of Consumer Payment Choice (SCPC) and Diary of Consumer Payment Choice (DCPC), two groups of respondents were invited to take part in the study.
+Group 1 consists of UAS members from nationally representative batches.
+Group 2 consists of respondents with a preference for survey in Spanish.
+These respondents could belong to non-nationally representative batches.
 The selection procedure was carried out in two steps.
 In the first step, panel members were asked about their willingness to participate in a two-phase study consisting of the SCPC and the DCPC.
 In the second step, those who consented were invited to take the SCPC first and then the DCPC at designated dates.
-The SCPC was fielded on September 18, 2018.
-The fielding period for the DCPC was defined accordingly to run from September 28, 2017 to November 2, 2017.
+The SCPC was fielded on September 18, 2019.
+The fielding period for the DCPC was defined accordingly to run from September 28, 2019 to November 2, 2019.

-The number of UAS members available at the time of the sample selection (August 2018) who were part of the Nationally Representative core sample was 4,718.
+The number of UAS members available at the time of the sample selection (August 2018) who were part of the Nationally Representative core sample was 5,228.
 These respondents were assigned to three groups with different priority levels depending on their participation in previous waves of the study.
-The first group of former participants had 2,336 respondents and was first invited to take the consent survey.
-The second and third groups had 1,395 and 987 respondents, respectively, and were invited to take the consent survey within two to three weeks later.
-The consent survey was completed by 3,333 respondents, of which 3,190 were willing to participate in both the SCPC and the DCPC, and 134 were not willing to participate in the study.
+The first group of former participants had 2,936 respondents and was first invited to take the consent survey.
+The second and third groups had 977 and 1,315 respondents, respectively, and were invited to take the consent survey within two to three weeks later.
+The consent survey was completed by 3,568 respondents, of which 3,414 were willing to participate in both the SCPC and the DCPC, and 155 were not willing to participate in the study.

-Out of the 3,190 who were invited to take the SCPC, 3,153 completed the survey for a response rate of 99%.
-Out of the 3,153 who completed the SCPC, 2,992 participated in the DCPC, but 50 only completed "day 0" of the diary.
-Excluding the latter, the response rate is 93%.
+Out of the 3,414 (3,357 from group 1 and 57 from group 2) who were invited to take the SCPC, 3,372 (3,320 from group 1 and 52 from group 2) completed the survey for a response rate of 99%.
+Out of the 3,372 who completed the SCPC, 3,154 participated in the DCPC, but 68 only completed day 0 of the diary and 3 completed at least one among day 1, day 2, and day 3, but none of these days was within the official diary period October 1st-October 31st.
+Excluding the latter two categories of respondents, the response rate for the DCPC is 91%.